Qwant/erdapfel/docs/src/windows.md

-# Install and run Erdapfel on Windows 10
+# Install and run Erdapfel on Windows 10+

 - Install [NodeJS LTS](https://nodejs.org/en/download/)
 - Install [Python](https://www.python.org/downloads/)
-- From an Admin account, enable developer mode (Start menu > Settings > Updates & Security > For developers > check "Developer mode")
-<br>And enable WSL (Settings > Apps > Programs and features > Turn Windows features on or off > enable "Windows Subsystem for Linux")
-- Then from any account, install [Ubuntu from Microsoft Store](https://www.microsoft.com/fr-fr/p/ubuntu/9nblggh4msv6?activetab=pivot:overviewtab)
+- Install [WSL2 with Ubuntu](https://docs.microsoft.com/fr-fr/windows/wsl/install-win10) (the username can only contain characters /a-z/)
 - Clone Erdapfel in the folder of your choice (ex: "C:\www\") using [Github Desktop](https://desktop.github.com/) or the terminal:

 ```